-Wrong surgery, wrong medication, serious bedsores… Unsafe practices and poor quality care kill 98,000 patients each year and waste billions of dollars every year.
+Wrong surgery, wrong medication, serious bedsores… Unsafe practices and poor quality care kill more than 440,000 patients each year and waste billions of dollars every year.
 What information do you have about the safety of your hospital?
 What protections do you have if the hospital makes a mistake with you?

 Consumers Union Documents